 It is almost unheard of for one individual to have all nine traits on the narcissistic scale but those who do have the potential to be extremely dangerous individuals, with those around them being at the most risk from what is termed narcissistic rage.
-The appearance of narcissistic traits within those who kill has been on the table for a long time.

 Ted Bundy for example, who became one of America’s most notorious serial killers was what you could call a classic narcissist.
 This was a man who once caught and being assessed by a psychological profiler from the FBI, offered to go to the FBI Behavioural Science Unit and teach investigators about his crimes and motives, an offer which the FBI refused.
-According to Robert Ressler, a profiler who assessed some of the worst serial killers in American history, Ted Bundy was a ‘master of his game’.
+According to Robert Ressler, a profiler who assessed some of the worst serial killers in American history, Ted Bundy was a ‘master of his game’.he appearance of narcissistic traits within those who kill has been on the table for a long time.

 Narcissists, by their very nature, don’t take responsibility for their actions or events around them.
 They do not admit they have any faults or could be at fault because they genuinely don’t believe that they are.
 They would not call themselves a narcissist and they certainly wouldn’t believe that they had a personality disorder.
 Cult leaders are typical examples of pathological narcissists.
 They believe they are special and powerful and they show the level of control and dominance such beliefs can achieve.

-The Case of Brian Blackwell
+The case of Brian Blackwell

 In July 2004, Brian Blackwell killed his parents in Liverpool and then went on holiday with his girlfriend and his parent’s credit cards.
-Upon return to England he maintained the story that his parents were away until a horrified neighbour discovered the truth, weeks after the crime.
+Upon return to England, he maintained the story that his parents were away until a horrified neighbor discovered the truth, weeks after the crime.
 Brian denied any knowledge of the murders and was adamant police were wrong that he was involved.

 The mounting evidence against him told police otherwise and he was charged with double murder.
 After being psychologically tested he was diagnosed with narcissistic personality disorder showing all nine traits on the scale.
 Brian had created a false self with reality intertwined with fantasy.

-He had enticed his girlfriend by claiming to be an international tennis player, promising her money, gifts and holidays and gave her a ‘job’ as his personal secretary.
+He had enticed his girlfriend by claiming to be an international tennis player, promising her money, gifts, and holidays and gave her a ‘job’ as his personal secretary.

 Heinz Kohut was an American psychoanalyst who focused on psychoanalytic theory.
 In his book, ‘Thoughts on Narcissism and Narcissistic Rage’ he coins the term ‘narcissistic rage’, highlighting the risk of violent rage from narcissists if they are challenged or perceive rejection.

 Brian Blackwell’s murderous actions were attributed to a narcissistic rage after being confronted and questioned by his father, reducing his charge to manslaughter.
-Narcissistic personality disorder was used for the first time in the United Kingdom in his defence and provided mitigation to his crime.
+Narcissistic personality disorder was used for the first time in the United Kingdom in his defense and provided mitigation to his crime.

-The UK has seen other cases of teenagers who kill their parents, and children who kill other children, but this is the first time narcissistic personality disorder, and specifically narcissistic rage has been the focus in such cases.
+The UK has seen other cases of teenagers who kill their parents, and children who kill other children, but this is the first time narcissistic personality disorder, and specifically, narcissistic rage has been the focus in such cases.
 Brian Blackwell was sentenced in June 2005 to life imprisonment and it is unlikely he will ever be released.

 Mass Murders and Narcissism

-There have been a number of high profile mass shootings in recent history.
-The Port Arthur Massacre in Australia in 1996, The Columbine High School shootings in 1999, the Norway attacks in 2011 by Anders Behring Breivik and the Colorado movie theatre shootings in Aurora in 2012.
+There have been a number of high-profile mass shootings in recent history.
+The Port Arthur Massacre in Australia in 1996, The Columbine High School shootings in 1999, the Norway attacks in 2011 by Anders Behring Breivik, and the Colorado movie theatre shootings in Aurora in 2012.

 In an article focusing on mass shootings and a possible link of narcissistic rage between different cases, Dr. Winston Chung, a psychiatrist with Sutter Pacific Medical Foundation, discusses the work of Kohut in light of the various mass shootings which have taken place in America.
-Comparing such cases brings some interesting points where narcissistic behaviours and a lack of empathy can clearly be seen.
+Comparing such cases brings up some interesting points where narcissistic behaviors and a lack of empathy can clearly be seen.

 A common theme among such tragic incidents can be the notion that such actions will bring them fame and glory and they deserve this attention.
 Grandiosity, uniqueness, and lack of empathy are all traits that feature within the narcissist.
 Furthermore, the idea of revenge against those they feel have done them wrong also appears to be a trend in mass shootings.

 While there are many in this world who could be said to have narcissistic personalities to some degree, there are only a few true narcissists.
-This is a personality which while can be highly beneficial to the individual, can be highly dangerous and damaging to those around them.
+This is a personality that while can be highly beneficial to the individual, can be highly dangerous and damaging to those around them.

-To cite this article: Guy, F. (2015, Jul 21).
-When Narcissistic Rage Ends In Murder.
+Guy, F. (2015, Jul 21) When Narcissistic Rage Ends In Murder.
 Crime Traveller.
 Retrieved from https://www.crimetraveller.org/2015/07/narcissistic-rage-cold-blooded-murder/